districtr/districtr/docs/03toolsplugins/toolbar.md

 ### Saving Plans

-In `savePlan(e)`, Toolbar provides buttons for saving plans with special case for non-districtr state portals.
+In `savePlan(e)`, Toolbar provides buttons for saving plans with special cases for non-districtr state portals.
 If the save is meant for an external portal, `renderSaveModal()` is called, otherwise, `savePlantoDB()` is called, the target button is updated and the user is given the saved plan URL.